 Pipeline and Hazardous Materials Safety Administration (PHMSA), DOT.

 Instructions: All submissions must include the agency name and docket number (PHMSA-2011-0143) or RIN (RIN 2137-AE81) for this notice at the beginning of the comment.
-All comments received will be posted without change to the Federal Docket Management System (FDMS), including any personal information provided.
+Note that all comments received will be posted without change to the docket management system, including any personal information provided.
 If sent by mail, comments must be submitted in duplicated.
 Persons wishing to receive confirmation of receipt of their comments must include a self-addressed stamped postcard.

 FOR FURTHER INFORMATION CONTACT:

 Steven Andrews, Office of Hazardous Materials Standards, Pipeline and Hazardous Materials Safety Administration, U.S. Department of Transportation, 1200 New Jersey Avenue SE., Washington, DC 20590-0001, telephone (202) 366-8553.